Raid Boss Overview – Tapu Bulu

 | Buddy Distance | 20 km |

-| Candy per walk | 1 Candy |
+| Candy Earned | 1 Candy |

-- Use Rare Candy from raids
+- Use Rare Candy earned from raids or events.

 Best Mega Pokémon vs Tapu Bulu